lferro9000/legacy-is-everything/README.md

-# jenkins-pipelines-slides
+# legacy-is-everything

-PHP Berkshire 2017-06-21 - PHP Pipelines in the Wild
+PHP Oxford  2017-10-25 - Battle of Agincourt day

 To see the slides, clone the repo, then serve the content somehow: